janis-commerce/cache-manager/README.md

 ```

 ## API
-- `initialize('string client')`
+- `initialize('client')`
 Initialize the cache manager.
-Receives as a parameter a string to be able to use it as a prefix
+Receives as a parameter a client [string] to be able to use it as a prefix.
-- `save('string key', 'string subkey', 'value')`
+- `save('key', 'subkey', 'some value')`
-Save data in memory and redis
+Save data in memory and redis.
+Receives a key [string], a subkey [string] and value to save.
-- `fetched('string key', 'string subkey')`
+- `fetched('key', 'subkey')`
 Fetched data in the fastest strategy.
+Receives the key [string] and subkey [string] as parameter with which the value was saved.
 Returns a promise.
 In case of not found a value returns null
 - `reset()`
 Delete all entities in cache
-- `resetEntity('string key')`
+- `resetEntity('key')`
-Delete a especific entity in cache
+Delete a especific entity in cache.
+Receives the key [string] of the entity to be deleted

 You can also use redis or memory independently as follows
 ```js